-The information set forth in Appendix D is for information purposes only and does not increase or otherwise modify any of the obligations of the Renewal Corporation contained in Chapters 1-8 of the Reservoir Area Management Plan.
+The information set forth in Appendix D is for information purposes only and does not increase or otherwise modify any of the obligations of the Renewal Corporation contained in the Reservoir Area Management Plan.

 J.C.
 Boyle Development Context

 J.C.
 Boyle Hydroelectric Facility was constructed from 1957 to 1958 and is located at approximately RM 226.0 in Oregon.
 Major components of the J.C.
 Boyle Facility include the following: